United States Electoral College: Notable elections

+Favors largest swing states

-According to this criticism, the Electoral College encourages political campaigners to focus on a few so-called swing states while ignoring the rest of the country.
+The Electoral College encourages political campaigners to focus on a few so-called swing states while ignoring the rest of the country.
 Populous states in which pre-election poll results show no clear favorite are inundated with campaign visits, saturation television advertising, get-out-the-vote efforts by party organizers, and debates, while four out of five voters in the national election are "absolutely ignored", according to one assessment.
-Since most states use a winner-takes-all arrangement in which the candidate with the most votes in that state receives all of the state's electoral votes, there is a clear incentive to focus almost exclusively on only a few key undecided states; in recent elections, these states have included Pennsylvania, Ohio, and Florida in 2004 and 2008, and included Colorado in 2012.
-In contrast, states with large populations such as California, Texas, and New York, have in recent elections been considered safe for a particular party—Democratic for California and New York and Republican for Texas—and therefore campaigns spend less time and money there.
-Many small states are also considered to be safe for one of the two political parties and are also generally ignored by campaigners: of the 13 smallest states, six are reliably Democratic, six are reliably Republican, and only New Hampshire is considered as a swing state, according to critic George C. Edwards III in 2011.
-Edwards also asserted that in the 2008 election, the campaigns did not mount nationwide efforts but rather focused on select states.
+Since most states use a winner-takes-all arrangement in which the candidate with the most votes in that state receives all of the state's electoral votes, there is a clear incentive to focus almost exclusively on only a few key undecided states.

-Discouragement of turnout and participation
+Not all votes count the same

+Each state gets a minimum of three electoral votes, regardless of population, which has increasingly given low-population states more electors per voter (or more voting power).
+For example, an electoral vote represents nearly four times as many people in California as in Wyoming.
+On average, voters in the ten least populated states have 2.5 more electors per person compared with voters in the ten most populous states.

+In 1968, John F. Banzhaf III developed the Banzhaf power index (BPI) which argued that a voter in the state of New York had, on average, 3.3 times as much voting power in presidential elections as the average voter outside New York.
+Mark Livingston used a similar method and estimated that individual voters in the largest state, based on the 1990 census, had 3.3 times more individual power to choose a president than voters of Montana.

+However, others argue that Banzhaf's method ignores the demographic makeup of the states and treats votes like independent coin-flips.
+Critics of Banzhaf's method say empirically based models used to analyze the Electoral College have consistently found that sparsely populated states benefit from having their resident's votes count for more than the votes of those residing in the more populous states.

+Lowers turnout

 Except in closely fought swing states, voter turnout does not affect the election results due to entrenched political party domination in most states.
 The Electoral College decreases the advantage a political party or campaign might gain for encouraging voters to turn out, except in those swing states.
 If the presidential election were decided by a national popular vote, in contrast, campaigns and parties would have a strong incentive to work to increase turnout everywhere.

 Individuals would similarly have a stronger incentive to persuade their friends and neighbors to turn out to vote.
 The differences in turnout between swing states and non-swing states under the current electoral college system suggest that replacing the Electoral College with direct election by popular vote would likely increase turnout and participation significantly.